• Skip to primary navigation

 Produced from high-quality clay, the naturally porous surface allows water to steam the food as the clay baker heats up in the oven.
 (This is why Römertopfs and other clay bakers should always be soaked in water before using them.)

-This steaming action locks in flavour and nutrition, all without the need for added oil or fat, resulting in a very healthy cooking method.
+This steaming action locks in flavor and nutrition, all without the need for added oil or fat, resulting in a very healthy cooking method.
 A small gap between the lid and the bottom half helps regulate steam pressure and allows the outside of your roasts to form a crisp crust.

 As the food cooks inside the Römertopf, it will naturally create a delicious braising liquid in the bottom section, perfect for use in gravies or as a jus over your cooked food.